fact-project/fact-tools/src/site/markdown/multistream.md

 would need to be set to "drs_path" and "data_path" which are the default values.
 A key called `@drsFile` will be injected into the DataStream by this multistream.

+## Things to watch out for

-That means when you're using this stream you *don't* need to set the `url` parameter of the DrsCalibration processor.
+1. When you're using this kind of stream you *don't*  need to set the `url` parameter of the DrsCalibration processor.

+2. Your whitelist can only contain files from *one single night* since the AuxfileService only watches files from a specific night.